mesosphere/marathon/docs/deployments.md

 Every step can have several actions.
 The actions inside a step are performed concurrently.
 Possible actions are:

-- `ResolveArtifacts`: Resolve all artifacts of the application and persist it in the artifact store.
 - `StartApplication`: Start the specified application.
 - `StopApplication`: Stop the specified application.
 - `ScaleApplication`: Scale the specified application.